The-Zhou-Lab/OrchardQuant-3D/README.md

        mistree=1.2.0
 ## Running OrchardQuant-3D

-After successfully installing the required third-party libraries, you can download the fruit tree point cloud test data and the necessary files for running the code in Jupyter Notebook from the compressed file (OrchardQuant-3D.zip) that we have provided.
-Next, please run the code in the latest version we provided to obtain the result data.
-To reduce the running time, we have also included a multi-process version of the code for your convenience.
+After successfully installing the required third-party libraries, you can download the fruit tree point cloud test data and the necessary files for running the code from the compressed file (OrchardQuant-3D.zip) that we have provided.
+Then, please run the code in the latest version we provided to obtain the result data.
+To reduce the running time, we have also included a multi-process version of the code.